noodldocs/noodldocs.github.io/nodes/navigation/navigate-back.md

 ## INPUTS

 **Stack**
-This is the identifier (name) or the stack where the navigation should be performed. *Default* means the root screen stack.
+This is the identifier (name) of the stack where the navigation should be performed. _Default_ means the root screen stack.
 Otherwise it should be a name of a [Navigation Stack](/nodes/navigation/navigation-stack.md) node.

 <div class="ndl-images">
     <img src="/guides/navigation/choose-stack.png" class="ndl-image med"></img>